onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

           domainName: "onezone-example.tk"
 ```

 Modify it according to your needs.
-You should at least change onezone->domainName (not cluster->domainName), geo coordinates, emergency password, oneprovider->name, oneprovider->subdomain.
-It assumed in the above example that some posix type storage is available under the directory /mnt/nfs.
+You should at least change `onezone→domainName` (not `cluster→domainName`),
+`geoLatitude`, `geoLongitude`, emergency password, `oneprovider→name`, `oneprovider→subdomain`.
+It assumed in the above example that some
+POSIX type storage is available under the directory `/mnt/nfs`.
 To install the necessary Docker images on the machine run:

 ```sh